Home » Hawaii Travel Tips » Best Things to Do » 27 Incredible Things to do in Lihue, Kauai

 18. Check Out The Grove Farm Homestead Museum

-The Grove Farm Homestead and Sugar Plantation in Lihue is a fascinating example of Hawaii’s past.
-The 100-acre historic site provides visitors with an experience that includes life over one hundred years ago when Kauai was booming, and the plantation era had its origins on this island.
+The Grove Farm Homestead and Sugar Plantation in Lihue is a 100-acre historic site and a fascinating example of Hawaii’s past.
+You’ll experience what life was like during Hawaii’s plantation era over a century ago when Kauai was booming.

-Visitors can visit the gracious old Wilcox home or wander through lush tropical gardens and rolling green lawns to enjoy what it may have been like for those living during this period.
+Visitors can visit the gorgeous old Wilcox home or wander through lush tropical gardens and rolling green lawns.
+It’s fun to enjoy what it may have been like for those living during this period.

 I think this is one of the coolest tourist attractions in Lihue for history buffs.